Richard Werner: Career

-Werner is founding director and chairman of Local First Community Interest Company, which promotes the establishment of not-for-profit local community banks, modelled on the successful German local co-operative, Raiffeisen and Sparkasse savings banks that have enabled German small firms to become top exporters and job creators in Germany.

 In 2019, Werner took out a discrimination case against his employer, Southampton University, claiming he was discriminated against and ‘victimised’ in a ‘harassment and bullying’ campaign for being German and Christian, during his 14 years career at the university.
 The £2.5m payout was one of the largest awards ever made by a British tribunal and was so high because the university failed to defend itself.
 In July 2019, after a successful appeal by the University, the judgement was set aside and the case was set to proceed in the usual fashion.
 Werner was then, in August 2020, granted permission to appeal the decision in the Employment Appeal Tribunal.
 In the meantime Werner brought a discrimination claim against the University of Cambridge after they withdrew a conditional offer of employment in 2018.